westerbaan/theses/a-changes.md

 * Simplifies 5X by assuming that f(x')=1 instead of just f(x')=0.

 * Added a remark, 22IIa, on other interpretations of the word "order ideal".

+* Added explicit explanation of "n" as abbreviation of "normal" in 38Ia, and added a reference back to it from 42IIa.

 * Added a remark, 96Ia, on the choice of 'filter'.